Olezha228/ASPNotes/ASP.NET/MinimalAPI/Carter.md

-Use is to shorten the program file by not mapping endpoints there.
+Use it to shorten the program file by not mapping endpoints there.

 ```c#
 using Carter;